JimDanner/definitelytyped-thunderbird-webext-browser/doc/Reserved words.md

 **Conclusion**: This doesn't work.

 ### 4. Solution 1 + exporting every item
 If we create an `export` statement for everything we need in the IDE, then VS Code will have everything available.
-In itself this probably works, but it is a lot of coding to get it right.
-What exactly are the items that require such a statement?
-We will do it for the things listed in the `convertNamespace` function below the comment *Convert everything*:

-* Types: with keyword `type` or `interface`, implemented in the `covertType`, `convertTypes` and `convertSingleEvent` methods.
-* Properties: `const`, implemented in `convertProperties` and `convertEvent`
-* Functions: `function`, implemented in `convertSingleFunction` (and we'll not export the original one with the underscore name)
-* Namespaces: `namespace`, mainly because nested namespaces like `messenger.addressBooks.provider` would be made invisible by the export of items in the parent namespace.

-So we put `export` in front of each of them (when we're not creating it for WebStorm).
+So we put `export` in front of every declaration.

 **WebStorm**: works OK (and we can create a version without the export keywords)